mimminou/PDBASER/README.md

 # What does it do ?

-PDBASER reads raw .pdb / .ent files as downloaded from the pdb, extracts chains and ligands and removes water molecules, and then saves everything in a directory named as the PDB ID of the file. eg :
+PDBASER reads raw .pdb / .ent files as downloaded from the pdb, extracts chains and ligands and removes water molecules, and then saves everything in a directory named as the PDB code of the file. eg :

 4EY7.pdb